karalkal/vinyl-shop--react-FE/README.md

 # vinyl-shop--react-FE

-Front end of mock vinyl shop app developed in React
+## Front end of mock vinyl shop app developed in React

+## N.B.
+The BE provides far more endpoints than the ones utilized here.
+This app can be developed further, mainly but not only by providing admin interface for manipulation the DB

 ### If cloned from previous project - Update dependencies

 ***(see note below first)***

 `npm outdated` will identify packages that should be updated, and `npm update <package name>` can be used to update each package.
 But prior to npm@5.0.0, `npm update <package name>` will not update the versions in your package.json which is an issue.